 I didn’t follow any weight-loss advice.
 Good thing.
 Years later, I realized most of it is ineffective, unscientific, and just plain wrong.

 So I took a crack at it.
 For the past four years, I’ve been researching and writing a book.
-But mostly researching—poring over the primary literatures of nutrition, metabolism, physiology, exercise physiology, biochemistry, pathology, psychology, epidemiology, obesity research, and anthropology—and stitching together insights from a plethora of fields into a more effective approach to weight loss.
+But mostly researching—poring over the primary literatures of nutrition, metabolism, physiology, exercise physiology, biochemistry, pathology, psychology, epidemiology, obesity research, and anthropology—and stitching insights from a plethora of fields into a more effective approach to weight loss.

+Pending a few edits, the book is basically done.
 But apparently you need a “web presence” in today’s non-fiction book market.

 So here we are.